 Committing to going solar can be easy, but navigating the installation process may feel overwhelming.
 Doing some research can help you better understand solar technology and decide what system to install.

-Though there are many brands and styles of solar panels, there are only three main types: monocrystalline, polycrystalline, and thin-film.
-Moncrystalline and polycrystalline panels are used for residential installations, while thin-film panels are more common for small solar projects, such as powering an RV or shed.
+There are three main types of solar panels: monocrystalline, polycrystalline, and thin-film.
+Monocrystalline and polycrystalline panels are used for residential installations, while thin-film panels are more common for small solar projects, such as powering an RV or shed.
+Solar can also combine with other energy sources for a hybrid solar system.

 Monocrystalline Solar Panels

-Monocrystalline solar panels—or mono panels—are made from a single silicon crystal.
-These are the most common type of solar panels for residential systems because they’re more efficient and better suited for roofs with limited space.
+Monocrystalline solar panels—or mono panels—are made from a single crystal.
+These are the best and most common type of solar panels for residential systems because they’re the most efficient solar panels and better suited for roofs with limited space.
+Their higher efficiency is perfect for homes with greater than average energy needs.
+Monocrystalline solar panels have a lifespan of 25+ years.

 Monocrystalline panels are mostly solid black but have some white space throughout.
 The black design makes them less noticeable on a rooftop.

 Monocrystalline solar cells are manufactured using the Czochralski method, in which a seed crystal of silicon is placed into a molten vat of pure silicon at a high temperature.
-That creates a single silicon crystal, or ingot, that’s divided into thinner wafers.
+That creates a single silicon crystal, or ingot, which is then divided into thinner wafers.
 Those wafers make up the solar panels.

 Polycrystalline Solar Panels

 Polycrystalline panels are made using earlier solar technology, so they’re more affordable than the newer monocrystalline variety.
-However, because the technology is older, polycrystalline panels are not as efficient as their modern counterpart.
+However, because the technology is older, polycrystalline panels are less efficient than their modern counterpart.

-Polycrystalline panels have a blue hue that’s somewhat marbled in appearance, so there are some variations in color and consistency among panels.
+Polycrystalline panels have a blue hue that’s somewhat marbled in appearance, so you may see some variation in color and consistency among panels.
 Homeowners who don’t want to distract from their curb appeal should opt for monocrystalline over polycrystalline panels.

-Polycrystalline panels are made of silicon solar cells, the same as monocrystalline panels.
-The difference is in the cooling process for polycrystalline panels, which creates multiple crystals rather than just one.
+Polycrystalline panels use silicon solar cells, the same as monocrystalline panels.
+The difference lies in the cooling process for polycrystalline panels, which creates multiple crystals rather than just one.

 Thin-Film Solar Panels

-Thin-film solar cells are less efficient than monocrystalline and polycrystalline varieties, so they’re more often used in large industrial solar installations in which space is not a constraint.
-Thin-film panels can also be a good option for small solar projects, such as powering a boat, and small commercial buildings, such as warehouses, with thin metal roofs.
+Thin-film solar cells are less efficient than monocrystalline and polycrystalline varieties.
+As a result of their lower efficiency, they are more often used in large industrial solar installations in which space is not a constraint.
+Thin-film panels can also be a good option for small solar projects, such as powering a boat, and small commercial buildings with thin metal roofs, such as a warehouse.
+Thin-Film panels also have a shorter lifespan compared to crystalline panels.

 Thin-film panels have the sleekest appearance among the three panel types.
-They’re completely black, flat, and flexible in shape and size, so they blend easily on roofs.
-They also don’t require the scaffolding that monocrystalline and polycrystalline panels often do.
+They’re completely black, flat, and flexible in shape and size.
+They blend in easily on roofs, and they don’t require the scaffolding that monocrystalline and polycrystalline panels often do.

 However, thin-film panels are not very efficient.
 You’d need many more—perhaps even enough to cover your entire rooftop—to generate enough power for a home.
-That means higher overall costs and increased instances of panel issues, failures, and degradation over time, which is why they’re not used for residential installations.
+That means a higher overall cost and more opportunities for panel issues, failures, and degradation over time Because of all this, thin-film panels are almost never used for residential installations.

-Thin-film panels are created by placing a thin layer of a photovoltaic substance, such as amorphous silicon or cadmium telluride, onto a solid surface, often glass.
-The photovoltaic substance used in the manufacturing process creates different thin-film panels, including some that are highly flexible.
+Thin-film panels are created by placing a thin layer of non-crystalline silicon, such as copper indium gallium selenide (CIGS) or cadmium telluride (CdTe), onto a solid surface, often glass.
+The photovoltaic substance used in the manufacturing process determines the properties of the final product, with amorphous silicon (a-Si) panels being the most flexible.

 Compare the Major Types of Solar Panels